-Incentive cash bonuses, structured as a percentage of base salary, are intended to correlate executive compensation with important corporate objectives that the Board of Directors believes appropriately position the Company for value creation and thereby increase alignment of executives' interests with those of our stockholders.
-The achievement of such objectives provides our named executive officers (other than our Chief Executive Officer and Chief Financial Officer, who have since 2013 elected to forgo base salaries and incentive cash compensation) the opportunity to earn total cash compensation that is generally aligned at approximately the 50° percentile of the market data reviewed.
+Variable cash incentives, structured as a percentage of base salary, are intended to correlate executive compensation with important corporate objectives that the Board of Directors and our Compensation Committee believe appropriately position the Company for value creation and thereby increase alignment of executives' interests with those of our stockholders.
+The achievement of such objectives provides our named executive officers (other than our Chief Executive Officer and Chief Financial Officer) the opportunity to earn total cash compensation that is generally aligned at approximately the 50th percentile of the market data reviewed.

-Incentive bonuses offered to these named executive officers during 2015 afforded the opportunity for executives to earn up to 45% of their base salary based on the achievement of certain corporate operational, product performance, and financial metrics.
-At the Chief Executive Officer's discretion, based on performance, the actual bonus paid for each of these named executive officers can then be adjusted up or down to reflect the individual's contributions to the Company's goals.
-During 2015 approximately 95% of the company objectives were achieved, resulting in executives receiving 76% of their target bonus opportunity.
-The objectives with respect to the 2015 incentive bonuses were aggressive, but attainable.
-We establish these objectives to be intentionally challenging in order to motivate the participants in the bonus program to generate additional value for our stockholders.
-For example, in each of the past three years, the corporate objectives under our incentive bonus program paid out at less than the target levels, as shown in the table below:
+Variable cash incentives offered to these named executive officers during 2016 afforded the opportunity for executives to earn up to 45% of their base salary based on the achievement of certain corporate operational, product performance, and financial metrics, each with separate, varied weightings.
+At the Chief Executive Officer's review and recommendation, based on performance, the Compensation Committee can adjust up or down the actual incentive cash paid for each of these named executive officers to reflect the individual's contributions to the Company's goals.
+During 2016, approximately 49% of the company objectives were achieved, resulting in executives receiving 49% of their target variable cash opportunity.
+The objectives with respect to the 2016 incentive bonuses were aggressive, but attainable.
+Consistent with prior years, we established these 2016 objectives to be stretch goals that are intentionally challenging such that performance at target would require significant achievements across multiple performance criteria.
+For example, in each of the prior three years, the corporate objectives under our incentive cash program paid out at less than the target levels, as shown in the table below: